Yaoitzcuin (MH644r)

 Added Analysis:

-The increasing replacement of war shields (yaotl) with turtle shells (ayotl) deserves research.
-It could be a voluntary or imposed suppression if the more threatening glyph name, and then a gradual forgetting.
+The increasing replacement of war shields with turtle shells deserves research.
+It could be a voluntary disguise or an externally-imposed suppression of the more threatening glyph name.
+It could also represent a gradual loss of memory for how the hieroglyph was drawn originally.

 Added Analysis, Credit: